kendallzoe/kendallzoe.github.io/pages/about-my-mentor.md

   image: /assets/images/faculty-mentor.jpg
   website: https://www.linkedin.com/in/baruti-kopano-34755a8/
   bio: |
-    Dr. Baruti Kopano is a pioneering figure in the field of neural engineering and robotics.
-With over four decades of experience in academia and research, his work has focused on developing accessible brain-computer interface systems and exploring how robotics can enhance human capability.
+    Dr. Baruti N. Kopano is a distinguished professor in the Department of Multiplatform Production at Morgan State University’s School of Global Journalism and Communication.
+He holds a Ph.D. in English with a concentration in Rhetoric and Linguistics from Indiana University of Pennsylvania.
+His academic journey also includes an M.S. in Radio, Television, and Film from Syracuse University and a B.S. in Telecommunications from Morgan State University.

-    A passionate advocate for diversity in STEM, Dr. Freeman has mentored dozens of underrepresented students and continues to inspire the next generation of researchers and technologists through his leadership and legacy.
+    At Morgan State University, Dr. Kopano teaches courses related to radio station operations and management, media law and ethics, and mass communication.
+He is known for his commitment to inclusive teaching practices, focusing on addressing equity gaps and fostering a sense of belonging among students

 ---